Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Updates to the package

 In the common situation in which the covariance between the spectroscopic $G^{\rm spec}$ or photometric $G^{\rm phot}$ measurements are not known, or ignored, the residuals $\mathbf{r}$ from the fit are as in \citet[eq.~22]{Cappellari2017}

 with the difference that the vector of residuals now includes both the $P$ spectroscopic and the $Q$ photometric values.
-In other words, the total $\chi_{\rm total}$ from the fit, which is proportional to the log-likelihood $\ln \mathcal{L}$, now becomes the sum of the spectroscopic and photometric ones
+In other words, the total log-likelihood $\ln \mathcal{L}_{\rm total}$ of a fit now becomes the sum of the spectroscopic and photometric ones

 Both the linear and nonlinear fit, the regularization and the possible treatment of covariances, proceed unchanged as already described in \citet[sec.~3.3--3.5]{Cappellari2017}.
-The only difference is one extra row in the matrix $\mathbf{A}$, defined in \cite[sec.~3.3]{Cappellari2017}, for every photometric measurement.
+The only difference is one extra row in the matrix $\mathbf{A}$, defined in \citet[sec.~3.3]{Cappellari2017}, for every photometric measurement.